 Arbitrage - The ability to obtain tax-exempt bond proceeds and invest the funds in higher-yielding taxable securities, resulting in a profit.
-Generally, tax-exempt bond issues, which were issued on or after September 1, 1986, are subject to the arbitrage rebate requirements issued by the Federal Treasury (IRS), requiring that any profit or "arbitrage" be "rebated" to the U.S. Department of the Government.
+Generally, tax-exempt bond issues, which were issued on or after September 1, 1986, are subject to the arbitrage rebate requirements issued by the U.S. Department of the Treasury (IRS), requiring that any profit or "arbitrage" be "rebated" to the U.S. Government.